-The main reason college athletes should be paid is that getting paid would help them meet ends, pay medical bills, and fulfill their commitments.
+College athletes should be paid mainly because getting paid would help them meet ends, pay medical bills, and fulfill their commitments.

 There are many more reasons why college athletes should be paid, which I will explain in depth in this article using the social, economic, and legal aspects.

-All the reasons are backed by data, research, and different studies, which we will take a look at below.
+All the reasons are backed by data, research, and different studies, which we will look at below.

 So, let’s get into the details!